blahosyl/dinner-party/README.md

 ### Code design

-When revising and refactorig code, I devote special attention to code design, beyond merely getting the functionalities to work.
-I worked to reduce redundancy and improve readability by utilizing Object Oriented Programming (OOP), reusing functions/methods and splitting up code into separate files where warranted.
+When revising and refactorig code, I devoted special attention to code design, beyond merely getting the functionalities to work.
+I worked to reduce redundancy and improve readability by utilizing Object Oriented Programming (OOP), reusing functions/methods, and splitting up code into separate files where warranted.

 #### OOP